Home > Software and Apps > Maximizing Efficiency: A Cheatsheet to Master Google Drive

 • Ctrl+P = Print document

 With these few shortcuts, you’re just scratching the surface.
 You can explore all the shortcuts on Google Drive by pressing Ctrl+/.
+For more Google Docs tips, we’ve shared some of the best tricks!

 4. Enable Offline Sync